-This practice has continued with the current zoning ordinance retaining those old cumulative districts, resulting in single family and multifamily residential uses within industrial zoned areas.
-This triggers compatibility concerns for both industrial and residential use, resulting in 1) a very limited amount of remaining industrial zoned property not impacted by residential land use or potential future residential development, 2) existing residences negatively impacted by the intensity of neighboring industrial or heavy commercial activity, and 3) property value impacts on residential homeowners.
+This practice has continued with the current zoning ordinance retaining those old cumulative zoning districts, resulting in single family and multifamily residential uses within industrial zoned areas.
+This triggers compatibility concerns for both industrial and residential use, resulting in 1) a very limited amount of remaining industrial zoned property not impacted by residential land use or potential future residential development, 2) existing residences negatively impacted by the intensity of neighboring industrial or heavy commercial activity, and 3) property value impacts.

 New Braunfels must preserve its industrial zoning to attract industry and jobs, and to maintain a healthy and diverse tax base.
 Concurrently, New Braunfels must protect residential areas, providing balance to both.
-At the January 2019 City Council/Planning Commission Joint Workshop, staff received direction to address issues presented by historic cumulative zoning practices.
-And on April 8, 2019 City Council directed staff to proceed with the various steps recommended in accordance with the Comprehensive Plan.
+At the January 2019 City Council/Planning Commission Joint Workshop, staff discussed ways to address issues presented by historic cumulative zoning practices.
+On April 8, 2019, and on August 19, 2019, City Council directed staff to proceed with the various steps recommended in accordance with the Comprehensive Plan.

-File #: 19-548, Version: 1
+File #: 19-638, Version: 1